Wild Turkey Slab Salad Recipe

-The first time I tried this recipe I cut the lettuce into a wedge because this is a wedge salad recipe with turkey on top.
-The problem was the turkey wouldn't stay on my lettuce so the next time I cut the lettuce lengthwise creating a nice slab of lettuce for the turkey breast to lay hence my name for this recipe.
+The first time I tried this recipe I cut the lettuce into a wedge because this is a wild turkey wedge salad recipe.
+The problem was the turkey wouldn’t stay on my lettuce.
+The next time I cut the lettuce lengthwise creating a nice slab of lettuce for the turkey breast to lay hence my name for this recipe.
 I was lucky and had a friend that bagged a turkey this season but you can easily use chicken breast or any other meat for that matter but it is a great way to enjoy a wild turkey harvest.
 This is a simple recipe but one that packs a powerful punch to the taste buds.
 Hope you enjoy.

 These ingredients are for the wonderful balsamic honey glaze and to me the secret to a great wedge salad.

 In a small saucepan combine above ingredients, bring to gentle simmer.
 Simmer, stirring often, until you have a thick syrup and set in fridge or even the freezer, if you plan to use it soon, to cool.

 Ingredients For Wild Turkey Salad

 Of course these ingredients are personal preference and can be catered to you likes or dislikes.
 I will say that these few ingredients, as mentioned above, creates a super flavorful dish and while there is nothing wrong with adding lots of salad ingredients I am afraid it takes away from the classic taste of a wedge salad but of course experimenting with recipes is always fun so go for it.

 - 1/4 red onion thinly sliced and diced

 Slice lettuce lengthwise as apposed to quarters to create a slab instead of a wedge.
 This allows you to neatly lay the grilled turkey breast on top and makes it easy to slice and eat as well.